vkouk/movieholic/README.md

 A step by step series of examples that tell you how to get a development env running

-npm install
+* npm install
-npm run dev
+* npm run dev

-End with an example of getting some data out of the system or using it for a little demo
+API should be already up and running too, in order to start using REST API endpoints.

 ## Deployment

-Application is deploy in heroku.com and running in production mode.
+Application is deploy in www.heroku.com and running in production mode.

 ## Built With